EANS-Voting Rights: Semperit AG Holding / Publication of a participation notification according to art. 135 para. 2 Stock Exchange Act

 [Courtesy translation into English from German original:]

-In total 11,145,917 voting rights (approximately 54.18% of share capital and voting rights) in Semperit Aktiengesellschaft Holding are attributable to B&C Privatstiftung via its indirect subsidiary companies B&C Semperit Holding GmbH and B&C Kratos Holding GmbH in accordance with section 133 pt.
+In total 11,145,917 voting rights (corresponding to approximately 54.18% of the share capital and voting rights) in Semperit Aktiengesellschaft Holding are attributable to B&C Privatstiftung via its indirect subsidiaries B&C Semperit Holding GmbH and B&C Kratos Holding GmbH in accordance with section 133 pt.
 4 BörseG (Austrian Stock Exchange Act) 2018.

 end of announcement euro adhoc